Approach Conditions Training Locations FAQ Begin Your Care

 • In South Sudanese refugee women without pre-existing disorders: 84% lower risk of developing a mental disorder.
 (BMJ Open, 2023)

 • Tested in nearly 1,800 people across countries.
-Benefits are strongest and most lasting when the trauma is severe and ongoing — in milder circumstances, early gains sometimes were less obvious over time.
+Benefits are strongest and most lasting when the trauma is severe and ongoing.

 Share this with everyone who needs it

 Know someone going through a hard time?
 This WHO program could prevent them from developing depression, PTSD, or anxiety.
-Send them the link — it takes 5 seconds and could change their life.
+Send them the link.

-Paste it in a text, email, WhatsApp, Facebook, Instagram, X, LinkedIn — anywhere
+Paste it in a text, email, WhatsApp, or any social platform

 Free Monthly Insights on Mental Health